Cell Phone Contracts and the SCRA

 The cell phone service provider is not allowed to charge an "early termination fee" nor are they allowed to charge a "reactivation fee" for suspension of your cell phone contract if you re-subscribe within 90 days starting on the last day of your relocation.

 If you are being deployed outside the continental United States, the cell phone provider must permit you to suspend the contract at no charge until the end of your deployment and without requiring that your contract be extended.
 However, this law only applies if you signed the cell phone contract BEFORE you got the new orders.

-To benefit, the orders must require you to
+To benefit from the SCRA regarding your cell phone contract, the orders must require you to:

 To get the protection, you need to write to your cell phone service provider and provide a copy of your military orders.
 (Examples of other SCRA letters are provided on this website.)
 Keep a copy of what you have sent in case there are questions later.